Moment of Truth (Gang Starr album)

-Background & Recording
+Background and recording

 Moment of Truth marked Gang Starr's fifth studio album, released in 1998 following a four-year hiatus.
 Prior to the album, both artists were pursuing solo work; with DJ Premier prolifically collaborating with artists such as Jay-Z, Nas, and Biggie during this period, while Guru had released his second instalment of his Jazzmatazz series.
 This contributed to a refined sound for the album, while maintaining the group's signature hardcore style.

 Guru faced serious legal issues, including a gun charge that could have resulted in a five-year prison sentence.
 The weight of this potential outcome influenced much of the album's thematic direction, particularly in tracks such as "Moment of Truth," which reflected the group's real-life struggles.
 Tension over Guru's drinking habits also briefly led to DJ Premier stepping away from the group during the album's production.
 However, the two reconciled and completed the album together.